-But there are a few exceptions you should bring with you.
+There are a few exceptions you should always bring with you.
 "Among the things that are hard to find, always: sunscreen, bug spray, some kind of bug bite relief, the tampons you like and then hair conditioner," Yuan says.
 Everything else you can usually find at your destination.

 That's what you need to know about packing.
 Now for travel planning.

 5. Scope out your destination using reliable sources.

 Just because an Instagram tag or an Instagram ad makes a place look pretty, doesn't mean you can skip your homework.
 Location research is important.

 When you get ready to look into a place, make sure to avoid sponsored content.
 The Internet is full of "paid for by" advertorials from conventions and visitors bureaus for various destinations, says Johanna Maska, former director of press advance for President Barack Obama.
 Eschew sponsored content in favor of news stories where reporters went to a place to report on it or are based in the place you want to go.

 And don't forget the most grassroots way to do travel research: Ask friends you trust.
 "That's the beauty in social media," says Maska.

 6. Match your activity plans to the forecast.

 "I map out where I'm going to be on which day, and then 10 days in advance ... figure out what I'm going to do on those days based on the weather forecast," says Maska.
 "The weather forecast is the No. 1 thing that I'm looking at and then figuring out what I'm going to do on those days."